 FAQ

-Generally, airlines are not responsible for compensating passengers for weather-related delays.
-Since these delays are caused by factors outside the airline’s control, such as storms, fog, or snow, they are considered “extraordinary circumstances.”
+Usually, airlines aren’t responsible for compensating travelers for weather delays.
+Because these delays are attributed to things the airline cannot control, like tornadoes, fog or snow, they fall under the category of “extraordinary circumstances.”
 As a result, flight delay due to weather compensation is usually not offered.
 However, some airlines may still provide amenities like meal vouchers or accommodations depending on the length of the delay.

-Several types of weather can delay a flight, including low clouds, fog, heavy rain, strong winds, snow, ice, and thunderstorms.
-Extreme heat can also affect flight schedules, especially at high-altitude airports.
+Multiple types of weather can lead to a delayed flight, among them low clouds, fog, heavy rain, strong winds, snow, ice and thunderstorms.
+Heat can also disrupt flight schedules, especially at high-altitude airports.
 These conditions can reduce visibility, create unsafe runway conditions, or impact aircraft performance, leading to flight delays because of the weather.

-To determine if the weather might affect your flight, check the weather forecast for both your departure and arrival locations.
-You can also monitor updates from the airline, which will inform you of any flight weather delays.
-Additionally, apps and websites that track flight statuses can alert you if your flight is likely to be impacted by adverse weather conditions.
+To see if the weather could potentially impact your flight, look up what the forecast is like in both where you are leaving from and headed to.
+You can also keep an eye on updates from the airline, which will let you know if you see any flight weather delays.
+Flight status-tracking apps and websites can also help alert you if your flight is likely to be affected by adverse weather.